3 Ways for Entrepreneurs to KEEP More of Their Money

 For example, let’s look back at the guys from Copenhagen.
 Imagine if they lived in Malaysia.
-They might not need the Range Rover anymore and they might not care if they live in the “right neighbourhood.”
+They might not need the Range Rover anymore and they might not care if they live in the “right neighborhood.”
 They would just want a nice house that they could enjoy, rather than having to constantly show off.
 The biggest thing, though, is that they’d no longer have to pay 50% to 60% of their earnings in tax.

 It’s the same with the Australian guy that I mentioned earlier.
-He decided to moved to Thailand.
+He decided to move to Thailand.
 He chose an area of Bangkok that wasn’t the sexiest, but he liked it.
 And now he has a bigger and better house than the one he had in Sydney.

-Our two key elements have improved his life and taken him from saving $50,000, if that, to $250,000 a year!
+Our three key elements have improved his life and taken him from saving $50,000, if that, to $250,000 a year!

-Furthermore, now that he’s opened his mind to living outside of Australia, he’s also no longer just keeping his money in the bank, earning 1% interest.
+Furthermore, now that he’s opened his mind to living outside of Australia, he’s no longer just keeping his money in the bank, earning 1% interest.
 He’s growing his money faster and will become a multimillionaire many years faster, too.